 Chances are, many of your co-workers, professional partnerships, other small business owners, and even your friends and family members could help each other out – if only they were connected.

 When you feel an introduction would be beneficial and both parties have agreed, introduce two of your connections to each other and help them build relationships.
+Be a business matchmaker.
+Make those referrals.
+These people will then move mountains for you because they trust you and see that you care about them.

 7. Send A Letter

-We live in a digital world.
-Everything is electronic now.
-Therefore, you can get someone’s full attention by mailing a handwritten note to them.
+We live in a digital world, and everything is electronic now.
+Therefore, you can get someone’s full attention by mailing a handwritten note.
+Think about how someone reaching out to you by mail would impact you.

 You can meet people for lunch or coffee and share business advice and tactics.
 If you travel regularly, try to nurture your work relationships by meeting with a colleague whenever you visit their city.